‘Teen Mom’ Jenelle Evans In Alleged Baby Bombshell Battle With Chelsea Houska

 What could be more exciting than announcing baby news?
-Toss in allegations of a war between two Teen Mom stars, such as Jenelle Evans and Chelsea Houska.
+Toss in allegations of a war between two Teen Mom stars such as Jenelle Evans and Chelsea Houska.
 Jenelle and Chelsea allegedly have feuded for months, according to a new report, which claims that the proximity of their baby’s birth dates has fired up that war again.

 Teen Mom divas Evans and Houska reportedly have been battling for some time, according to Radar Online, which reported that Jenelle “revealed a feud bombshell when fans accused her of being jealous” because Chelsea gave birth just a day after Evans did.

-With her boyfriend David Eason, Jenelle welcomed her new daughter Ensley Jolie into the world on January 24.
-The following day, Houska gave birth to a son, Watson Cole, with her husband Cole Deboer.
+With her boyfriend, David Eason, Jenelle welcomed her new daughter, Ensley Jolie, into the world on January 24.
+The following day, Houska gave birth to a son, Watson Cole, with her husband, Cole Deboer.
 Fans added fuel to the fire with their comments on the coincidentally close baby birth dates.

 “She stole your thunder,” tweeted one fan.